megastruktur/foundryvtt-blades-in-the-dark/README.md

 ## Usage

-To use just open Compendium and drag necessary Items, Abilities, etc. to the sheet.
+- To use just open Compendium and drag necessary Items, Abilities, etc. to the sheet.
+- To reset XP, attributes, etc, click on Name.

 ## Screenshots